ReactTraining/react-workshop/courses/core-v1/08-app-state/lecture-01-context/README.md

 # Notes for Instructor

-If context wasn't explained in `07-data-flow`, then now is the time to do it.
-Perhaps start with a basic add-hoc example.

-In this lesson we already have authentication state in a context provider, we just need to wire up login, logout, signup, and when the user refreshes the page to dispatch the auth state.
+In this lesson we already have application state for authorization state in a context provider, we just need to wire up login, logout, signup, and when the user refreshes the page to dispatch the auth state.

 tldr;